 2. Large Volume of Data

 The technology that allows patients to keep in touch at all times can be the reason for their dependency on it.
-Therefore, the volume of telecommunication data you receive may quickly increase at a high rate that your management may not be able to absorb within the relevant time limit.
+Therefore, the volume of telecommunication data you receive may quickly increase at a rate that your management may not be able to absorb within the relevant time limit.

 3. Difficult for Those Who are "Technologically Challenged"